 • Shorten the time required to confirm a clinical diagnosis of VS infection

-• Ensure that animal herds and populations are free of VS
+• Help ensure that animal herds and populations are free of VS

 • Early prevention of spread of VS